alextanhongpin/clean-architecture-learn/structure.md

 |  |- value # Value objects
 |  `- event
 |
-`- app # Application services lies here.
+`- usecase # Application services lies here.
 Group by subdomain.
 They can depend on infra + domain layer.
+Other name can be app, core etc.
    |- authentication
    |  |- register.go
    |  |- reset_password.go